PeaceFounder/PeaceFounder.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://PeaceFounder.github.io/PeaceFounder.jl/dev)
 ![](https://github.com/PeaceFounder/PeaceFounder.github.io/blob/master/_assets/vision.png?raw=true)

-A major hurdle in mainstream E2E (end-to-end) e-voting system designs is a multiparty protocol ceremony coordination required for initiating a threshold decryption key and performing decryption at the end of the vote.
+A major hurdle in mainstream E2E (end-to-end) e-voting system designs is the multiparty protocol ceremony coordination required to initiate a threshold decryption key and perform decryption at the end of the vote.
 The voter's anonymity demands independence of the involved parties, which introduces a risk of sabotage where election results could be left undecrypted and unannounced.
 Moreover, due to the need to encode ballot selection in a group element, only a limited number of ballot types can be supported and face challenges, for instance, for cardinal and budget planning ballots.
 This is even more restrictive when a homomorphic counting procedure is employed.

 An alternative approach is to anonymise voter's credentials instead of the votes.
-The idea has been explored with blind signature schemes, but auditing the authority's issuance of signatures and detecting key leaks remains unresolved.
+The idea has been widely explored with blind signature schemes, but auditing the authority's issuance of signatures and detecting key leaks remains unresolved.
 A subsequent method, proposed by Haenni & Spycher, leverages ElGamal re-encryption to verifiably exponentiate voters' public keys in tandem with a generator using zero-knowledge proofs.
 Together with a history tree bulletin board implementation, it forms the foundation for the design of the PeaceFounder voting system.

 The PeaceFounder voting system builds upon the foundational work of Haenni & Spycher, serving as a practical implementation of their proposal.
 Nevertheless, PeaceFounder introduces several key features: